collective/ZopeSkel/zopeskel/localcommands/README.txt

         vars['dotted_name'] = "%s.portlets" % vars['package_dotted_name']

-Three things to say here:
+Notes:

 1. Your template class has to inherit from ``ZopeSkelLocalTemplate``

+2. You template class may define a ``parent_templates`` attribute with the list of zopeskel templates that can use this sub-template.
+This attribute will be used for selection when you run ``addcontent -l`` or ``addcontent -a``

-2. You get the package_namespace, package_namespace2, package and
+3. You get the package_namespace, package_namespace2, package and
    package_dotted_name of the parent package for free in the vars argument of the "pre" method.

-3. The ZopeSkelLocalTemplate class defines an attribute named ``marker_name`` like this::
+4. The ZopeSkelLocalTemplate class defines an attribute named ``marker_name`` like this::

      marker_name = "extra stuff goes here"